oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.4.9 Connect Will Flags (optional, only with *Will* flag set)

-The Connect optional *Will Flags* is 1 byte field which contains several parameters specifying the handling of the Will Message feature.
+The Connect optional *Will Flags* is 1 byte field which contains several parameters specifying the handling of the Will Message.
 It is present only if the Will flag in the Connect *Flags* contains the value 1.

 The Connect optional *Will Flags* field includes the following flags: